rohdelab/rcdt_ns_classifier/README.md

-# Radon cumulative distribution transform subspace models for image classification
+# Radon cumulative distribution transform subspace models (RCDTSUBS) for image classification

 This repo contains the Python language code for reproducing the results in the paper titled "Radon cumulative distribution transform subspace models for image classification".